CodeblackNL/TFSBuildScripts/README.md

 # TFSBuildScripts

-This project provides a PowerShell script that can be used to provide versioning as part of a TFS Build.
+This project provides a PowerShell script that can be used for versioning as part of a TFS Build.
 Check the [wiki](https://github.com/CodeblackNL/TFSBuildScripts/wiki) for more information about the script.

 Previous versions (<= 1.5.0) of TFSBuildScripts provided scripts for the XAML-type builds;